cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 value (i.e., true or false).
 C does not provide any built-in types for Boolean values as in many other programming languages.
 A "Boolean" value is just an integer, where we interpret a value of zero to mean false and an non-zero value to mean true.
-Nine boolean operators are shown below.
+Nine Boolean operators are shown below.

 | Operator         | Meaning                                                  |
 | ---------------- | -------------------------------------------------------- |